 If you or someone you know has been charged with manufacturing or possessing counterfeit drugs under Colorado 18-18-423 C.R.S., we invite you to contact us for a free consultation.

-Our caring Colorado criminal defense lawyers know that anyone can make an innocent mistake.
+Our Denver Colorado criminal defense lawyers know that anyone can make an innocent mistake.
 Let us help you plan the best defense to your Colorado drug charges so that you can keep your good name and stay out of prison.